 Impacts on Transmission Owners and Offshore Transmission Owners

-If this change is implemented, Transmission Owners will need to provide additional data to the ESO and/or publish additional data as part of their Business Plans.
-There remains concern that this could inadvertently share commercially sensitive data.
+If this change is implemented, Transmission Owners will need to provide additional data to the ESO, potentially including additional data as part of their Business Plans..

+This modification will not affect the overall cost recovery by the ESO on behalf of the TOs.

 Standard Workgroup consultation question: Do you believe that CMP315 Original proposal better facilitates the Applicable Objectives?